kbariotis/kostasbariotis.com/blog/aggregated-logging/index.md

 ## Conclusion
 I consider log management to be a foundational piece for every software architecture.
 I would always design it and have it available as early as possible.

-As the architecture grows, log management can be a tedious task but till then, small to medium size architecture should have a way to:
+As the architecture grows, log management can be a tedious task.
+Here are some insights on [StackOverflow's monitoring process](https://nickcraver.com/blog/2018/11/29/stack-overflow-how-we-do-monitoring/).
+But till then, small to medium size architecture should have a way to simply:

 * Trace back in time execution of individual requests
 * Analyze and answer basic questions about your architecture